mpellicc/fanta-formazioni-bot/README.md

 ## Features

-- **FantaCalcio Reminders:** Receive reminders to set up your fantasy football lineup before the deadline.
+- **Fantacalcio Reminders:** Receive reminders to set up your fantasy football lineup before the deadline.
   - Reminders are sent 24 hours, 1 hour, and 5 minutes before the lineup deadline, which is set to 5 minutes before the start of the matchday.
 - **User-Friendly Commands:** Interact with the bot using simple and intuitive Telegram commands.
 - **Open Source:** This project is open source, allowing you to customize and contribute to its development.

 ### Important

 Currently, the bot sends standard reminders in a dedicated channel [@fantaformazionireminders](t.me/fantaformazionireminders).
-This approach allows ongoing development while still providing users with notifications to set their FantaCalcio lineups.
+This approach allows ongoing development while still providing users with notifications to set their Fantacalcio lineups.

 **Note:** Telegram imposes a flood limit of 30 messages per second.
 Initially, the bot was intended to work in private and group chats, but this limitation might necessitate restricting the bot to channel-only operation, which could limit current and upcoming features.